rust-lang/rfcs/text/0000-read-buf.md

 before calling `set_len` on the `Vec<u8>` that it's reading into.
 Moving that bit of state into `ReadBuf` avoids the issue by allowing `ReadBuf` to guarantee that these two values stay consistent.

+The concept of `ReadBuf` is not inherently tied to working with `u8` buffers;  it could alternatively be parameterized over the value type and hypothetically used in other contexts.
+However, the API for such a type can be iterated on in an external crate.

 # Prior art
 [prior-art]: #prior-art